Snowflake Streaming Destination Beta

 • You will need to set the correct user permissions in Snowflake for RudderStack to send the data correctly.

-The following sections will walk you through the process of setting up a database, a role, and a user in Snowflake.
+The following sections walk you through the process of setting up a virtual warehouse, database, role, and user in Snowflake.

 RudderStack recommends creating a new database to avoid conflicts with your existing data.
 Note that RudderStack creates its own tables within this database while storing your events.